JReinhold/google-inbox-to-trello/README.md

 1. Have [Node.js](https://github.com/nodejs/node) and optionally [Yarn](https://github.com/yarnpkg/yarn) installed
 2. Clone this repo
 3. Run `yarn install` or `npm install`
-4. Run `yarn build` or `npm run build`, which builds to a `dist` folder in the project root.
+4. Run `yarn build` or `npm run build`, which builds to a `build` folder in the project root.
-5. Go to [chrome://extensions](chrome://extensions), Click *Load unpacked extension...* and point it to the previously created `dist` folder.
+5. Go to [chrome://extensions](chrome://extensions), Click *Load unpacked extension...* and point it to the previously created `build` folder.
 6. Submit awesome PRs.

 ## Usage